nx98304/HoneyPot/README.md

 ## Current Status

 ### 1.4.4
+- **BREAKING CHANGE** : You cannot use shader.txt from 1.4.3 or earlier.
+It is now much easier to expand shader.txt records, but 1.4.4+ and 1.4.3- are incompatible.
+See [How to use shader.txt effectively](#how-to-use-shadertxt-effectively).
 - Package releases here: [download page](https://github.com/nx98304/HoneyPot/releases).
+- A ph_shaders.unity3d is now embedded in the HoneyPot.dll.
+This file is based on the one from Material Editor's repository: https://github.com/DeathWeasel1337/KK_Plugins/blob/master/src/MaterialEditor.PH/Resources/ph_shaders.unity3d ; many thanks to the help I received from DeathWeasel1337!
+- Improved HoneyPot loading speed when game start up, scene change in studio and level change in the main game.
+And possibly lowered the memory footprint (before this HoneyPot was loaded multiple times.)
+- Fixed an issue in 1.4.3 where some of the glass materials are broken again.
+Some might still be broken -- but it's possible to easily add records to shader.txt now.
+See [How to use shader.txt effectively](#how-to-use-shadertxt-effectively).

 ### Important Accompanying Files
 - If you downloaded the latest package from the release page, all the following files are already there.